danfinlay/4hCampScheduler/README.md

 After this example, "schedules" would contain an array of ten "schedule" objects (as per the parameter).
 The `generate` function both returns a full array of schedules, and takes a callback parameter for asynchronously returning schedules as they are generated.

-A schedule is a javascript object that could be represented in JSON like this:
+##Sample Schedule:
+The program generates a fresh schedule each time it's run, based on an amount of random number generation.
+A sample schedule could be:

 	[
 		{